inexorgame-obsolete/wiki-mirror/Particle-System.md

 * Raster field emitter (1D = Dotted line, 2D = Raster, 3D = Cubic Raster)
 * Bezier curve emitter

-Each of them is configurable and you'll be able to create complex setups.
-If you want to create an emitter you have to create an emitter type first, then you can create an emitter instance of this type.
+Each of them is configurable and _you'll be able to create complex setups_.
+If you want to create an emitter instance, you have to create an emitter type first.
 The emitter type is like a configuration pattern and allows to setup common types of emitters.
 For example: different types of fire, smoke, rain and so on.
 It stores which emitter implementation and which particle type will be used by the emitter instances.
 In contrast, emitter instances holds for example the position, velocity, the last used color, the next position based on the last emitted particle.
 All is data only known by the single instance and during execution.

 #### Default Emitter Type Attributes